Vacasa Inc. (VCSA) Reveals an Earnings Mystery

 Is It Worth Investing in Vacasa Inc. (NASDAQ :VCSA) Right Now?

-Vacasa Inc. (NASDAQ:VCSA) scored a price-to-earnings ratio above its average ratio, recording 1.65 x from its present earnings ratio.
+Vacasa Inc. (NASDAQ:VCSA) scored a price-to-earnings ratio above its average ratio, recording 1.67 x from its present earnings ratio.
+Opinions of the stock are interesting as 5 analysts out of 9 who provided ratings for Vacasa Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

 Sponsored

-VCSA currently public float of 106.86M and currently shorts hold a 5.14% ratio of that float.
-Today, the average trading volume of VCSA was 3.00M shares.
+The average price from analysts is $7.14, which is $3.69 above the current price.
+VCSA currently public float of 106.86M and currently shorts hold a 10.57% ratio of that float.
+Today, the average trading volume of VCSA was 3.03M shares.

 VCSA’s Market Performance